djsperka/cclab-matlab-tools/README.md

 ## How to use these tools

- 1. Make sure tools are in your Matlab path.
+Make sure the toolbox folder is in your matlab path.
+These functions assume you have a NIZZZZZZ card, but this is easily modified, provided matlab's DAQToolbox supports it (see cclabInitDIO.m).
+You can also use these functions without any DIO card - see cclabInitDIO() below.

+## Functions

+**cclabInitDIO(*type*)**

- 2. In your script, initialize with cclabInitDIO(type), where *type* is a string, with characters indicating which parts of the DIO system will be used.
+    *type* is a string, with characters indicating which parts of the DIO system will be used.

-     - Reward system: 'j' for DIO output of signal (will fail if no nidaq card), 'n' writes to console only, no actual reward (for dev on machine without nidaq  card).
-     - Digital out: both channels A and B are initialized if 'A' or 'B' are present (will fail if no nidaq card present).
-Without 'A' or 'B', will write to console only, no actual TTL output (for dev on machine without nidaq card).

-     **Examples**

-     *cclabInitDIO('jAB')* will initialize the rig machine to use the pump and digital out channels A and B.
-     *cclabInitDIO('n')* will initialize desktop (any machine w/o nidaq card).
-Calls to *cclabReward()* and *cclabPulse()* only produce console output.

-3. To issue reward, call cclabReward()
-4. To generate TTL pulse, call cclabPulse()
-5. At end of script, call cclabCloseDIO().
+    For the reward system, use a 'j' for DIO reward system output, 'n' for dummy output to the screen.

+    The rig is configured with two TTL output channels, which we call 'A' and 'B' (these letters are used to label the BNC connectors on the breakout box).
+If you use either 'A' or 'B' in your *type* argument, the DIO system will be configured for TTL output.
+The system is configured for dummy output if you omit both 'A' and 'B'.

+    For use on the DAQ rig, call with 'jAB' argument to use real DIO:

+    ```
+    cclabInitDIO('jAB');
+    ```

+    For use on your desktop/laptop:

+    ```
+    cclabInitDIO('n');
+    ```

+    A global struct *g_dio* is created in your workspace, which the other toolbox functions will access.
+Do not modify the contents of this struct.
+The struct is removed (and all resources released) when you call *cclabCloseDIO()*.

+ **cclabReward(*rewardMS, count=1, gapMS=50*)**

+    Issue reward of sizeMS millisecons.
+If count>1, then count rewards are delivered, with capMS milliseconds between each.
+This function is synchronous - it will not return until the reward has been fully delivered.